luijkr/blog/_drafts/data-anonymization-databricks.md

 ## ✅ Validating the Anonymization Process

-After completing the anonymization, we must validate the results to ensure that the original and anonymized data have identical structures.
+After completing the anonymization, we must validate the results to **ensure that the original and anonymized data have identical structures**.
 Basic checks include:

-- Ensuring that the row counts remain unchanged between the original and anonymized datasets.
+- Ensuring that the **row counts** remain unchanged between the original and anonymized datasets.
-- Confirming that join operations between tables still function and produce the same row count.
+- Confirming that **join operations** between tables still function and produce the same row count.
 - Verifying that no PII data can be recovered.

 For example, the [validate_results.sql](https://github.com/luijkr/data-anonymization-databricks/blob/main/notebooks/validate_results.sql) file checks the row counts for all dimensional tables.